mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.0/security/index.md

 # Create and assign permissions
 In strict mode, any Spark applications launched by the {{ model.techName }} will require additional permissions for authenticating with Mesos.
 This includes the launching of executors (worker tasks) on the cluster.

-<p class="message--note"><strong>NOTE: </strong> Spark applications launched by the {{ model.techName }} do not require an additional service account setup and will reuse service account created for {{ model.techName }} with additional required permissions.</p>
+<p class="message--note"><strong>NOTE: </strong> Spark applications launched by the {{ model.techName }} do not require an additional service account setup and will reuse the service account created for {{ model.techName }} with additional required permissions.</p>

-Use the following `DCOS CLI` commands to rapidly provision a service account with the required permissions:
+Use the following DC/OS CLI commands to rapidly provision a service account with the required permissions:

 ```bash
 # Allows the default user 'nobody' to execute tasks